 Open Broadcast Software Studio, or OBS for short, is the 'go to' software for quick and easy, free (and open-source) broadcasting and streaming.
 The interface is simple to use, and allows you to customise your video with graphics—it's a great tool to add polish and professionalism of your broadcast.
 Let's take a look at a few of the ways you might want to use graphics, and how you can do that within OBS.

-If that seems overwhelming, try Placeit.
+If Photoshop seems overwhelming, try Placeit.
 With Placeit you can make channel graphics by using interactive templates to customise existing designs, in your web browser.
 This is a great way to get something that looks professional and can be adjusted to suit your brand, whilst not forcing you to create something from scratch or learn another new programme.
 Check out the step-by-step tutorial on how to make an overlay with PlaceIt for full details.

 To add an overlay (I’ll add this Placeit example which I’ve modified slightly), select the Scene you want to add it to, mine is ‘Test’ and then go to Sources > Add > Image.